l2brb/Sp3llsWizard/README.md

-# DECpietro
+# Sp3llsWizard

-This repository contains the implementation and experimental toolbench presented in the paper “Synthesis of LTLf Declarative Specifications from Sound Workflow Nets"
+This repository contains the implementation and experimental toolbench presented in the paper “From Sound Workflow Nets to LTLf Declarative Specifications by Casting Three Spells"

 ## Overview

+Sp3llsWizard is an approach designed to formally synthesize DECLARE specifications from sound workflow nets.
+The proof-of-concept implememtation automatically generate LTLf constraints from an input Workflow net in the form of a pnml file.

 ## Evaluation

+We evaluated our algorithm on a range of both synthetic and real-world data.

+# Bisimulation

+# Performance

+## Process Diagnostics